edleafvirtual/Project-2.-Iowa_Liquor_Sales/README.md

   - This is the amount the stores pay to the Iowa Alcoholic Beverages Division per bottle sold.
 It's not the income per sale for store/vendor.
   - 'Volume Sold (Gallons)' represents gallons sold by a transaction (row).

-The map below shows the average of gallons sold per County through the State, considering 2019, 2020, and 2021.
+The map below shows the average of gallons sold per County through Iowa State, for 2019, 2020, plus 2021.

 ![map](https://www.leafwebstudio.com/wp-content/uploads/2022/08/VOL-sold-average.png "map")